GabrielRamosGomes/game-tracker/server/api/igdb/TABLES-TODO.md

 ### Backup files

-- 1st-phase-backup - Contains all tables from "Insert Independent Tables"
+- 1-phase-backup - Contains all tables from "Insert Independent Tables"
-- 1.5-phase-backup - All the above + game_engines & platforms from dependent tables
+- 1.5-phase-backup - All the above + game_engines & platforms & companies from dependent tables
-- 1.6-phase-backup - All the above + companies